-- 27.2.1 the appointment of a proposed Subcontractor may prejudice the provision of the Deliverables or may be contrary to its interests; - 27.2.2 the proposed Subcontractor is unreliable and/or has not provided reliable goods and or reasonable services to its other customers; and/or - 27.2.3 the proposed Subcontractor employs unfit persons - 27.3 The Buyer can assign, novate or transfer its Contract or any part of it to any Crown Body, public or private sector body which performs the functions of the Buyer. - 27.4 When the Buyer uses its rights under Clause 27.3 the Supplier must enter into a novation agreement in the form that the Buyer specifies. - 27.5 The Supplier can terminate the Contract novated under Clause 27.3 to a private sector body that is experiencing an Insolvency Event. - 27.6 The Supplier remains responsible for all acts and omissions of the Supplier Staff as if they were its own. - 27.7 If at any time the Buyer asks the Supplier for details about Subcontractors, the Supplier must provide details of Subcontractors at all levels of the supply chain including: - 27.7.1 their name; - 27.7.2 the scope of their appointment; - 27.7.3 the duration of their appointment; and - 27.7.4 a copy of the Sub-Contract.
+- 27.1 The Supplier cannot assign, novate, sub-contract or in any other way dispose of the Contract or any part of it without the Buyer's written consent. - 27.2 The Buyer can assign, novate or transfer its Contract or any part of it to any Crown Body, public or private sector body which performs the functions of the Buyer.

+- 27.3 When the Buyer uses its rights under Clause 27.2 the Supplier must enter into a novation agreement in the form that the Buyer specifies. - 27.4 The Supplier can terminate the Contract novated under Clause 27.2 to a private sector body that is experiencing an Insolvency Event. - 27.5 The Supplier remains responsible for all acts and omissions of the Supplier Staff as if they were its own. - 27.6 If the Buyer asks the Supplier for details about Subcontractors, the Supplier must provide details of Subcontractors at all levels of the supply chain including: - 27.6.1 their name; - 27.6.2 the scope of their appointment; - 27.6.3 the duration of their appointment; and - 27.6.4 a copy of the Sub-Contract.